 She pointed out that from an employer’s perspective, it’s better to be in control of the narrative surrounding how much your company pays than to let things like online reviews and rumors do the talking.
 She told TIME, “If an organization doesn’t form its own pay method on transparency, someone else will — and it probably won’t be a complete message.”

 While there are certainly upsides to an open salary policy, there are some potential downsides employers must consider, as well.
 Here are a few of them.

 It can hurt your ability to attract talent on a tight budget

 The most obvious negative consequence of pay transparency affects companies that already struggle to keep pace with the market on salaries.
-When you wait to disclose wages until later in the hiring process, some would argue, it gives you more of a chance to make a favorable impression and push your non-monetary selling points, like a great company culture or unlimited PTO.
+Some would argue that when you wait to disclose wages until later in the hiring process, it gives you more of a chance to make a favorable impression and push your non-monetary selling points, like a great company culture or unlimited PTO.

-While there may be some merit to this approach, there is also the argument that you should not waste a candidate’s time if your salary range is way beneath the ballpark of what they would accept.
+While this approach may have merit, there is also the argument that you should not waste a candidate’s time if your salary range is way beneath the ballpark of what they would accept.
 It is up to you to weigh whether having some candidates drop off early in the process is worth the upside that comes from offering pay transparency.

 Employees won’t always be eager to participate

 Though pay transparency pretty much comes with nothing but upside for candidates, established employees might not take so kindly to it.

 In a survey on employee attitudes toward their salary being shared, 46% said they believed salaries should be kept private.
 54% felt the opposite or were indifferent, so it’s a mixed bag.
 Employees under 40 were less concerned about their salaries being made public than those over 40.